 Attributes & tags

-Attributes and tags are predefined keys allowing data values to be stored against a user profile or devices.
+Attributes and tags are predefined keys that allow data values to be stored against a user profile or devices.

-An Attribute is linked one-to-one to a user profile or a device profile, holding a single value that may be updated at any time, for example, "First Name" or "Membership Level".
+An Attribute is linked one-to-one to a user profile or a device profile, holding a single value that may be updated at any time, for example, last_name or last_deposited.
 Attributes may be used for segmentation or personalisation of messaging campaigns.

 A Tag can be set multiple times against a device with different values (eg. a one-to-many relationship).
 Each record is timestamped and cannot be modified.
 Tags may be used to record user behaviour over time and can be used in segmentation for messaging campaigns.